lm3nitro/Projects/New/Network MySQL.md

 ![Pasted image 20241003130002](https://github.com/user-attachments/assets/e164d2c0-88fa-407a-9486-bece70f5b3cb)

-Next, I needed to connect to the MySQL server.
-I used the following command to specify the hostname of the MySQL server:
+The following command can be used to specify the hostname of the MySQL server you wish to connect to:

 ```
 mysql -h 10.10.137.40 -u root -p "password"
 ```
+ -->

-# Metasploit:
+## Metasploit:

 ![Pasted image 20241003132013](https://github.com/user-attachments/assets/146172de-0367-4580-a533-618019a14fb9)

-# mysql_version:

-The mysql_version module, as its name implies, scans a host or range of hosts to determine the version of MySQL that is running.
+Mtasploit contains a variety of modules that can be used to enumerate MySQL databases, making it easy to gather valuable information.
+To start, I will be using the he mysql_version module, as its name implies, it scans a host or range of hosts to determine the version of MySQL that is running.
+I have previsously done this using nmap, but wanted to cover different tools that can be used.

 ```
 use auxiliary/scanner/mysql/mysql_version
 show options
 set RHOSTS 192.168.1.200-254
 set THREADS 20
 run
 ```

-### Scanner MySQL Auxiliary Modules:
+I also used the Scanner MySQL Auxiliary Module:

 ![Pasted image 20241003140152](https://github.com/user-attachments/assets/a29999ec-2daa-4f7a-b7aa-aee0750a4646)